wisdom-parts/ARC-raider/README.md

 Also by sampling ARC clans, train a neural net to estimate the likelihood that a given candidate solution will give the correct answer when run against a given input-generation clan.
-Take into account the candidate's success rate across a few training pairs.
+Take into account the candidate's success rate across the available training pairs.

 Solve a given ARC task as follows: